 Sec.
 19.06.
 APPLICABILITY TO CERTAIN CONDUCT.
 This chapter does not apply to the death of an unborn child if the conduct charged is:

 (1) conduct committed by the mother of the unborn child;

 (2) a lawful medical procedure performed by a physician or other licensed health care provider with the requisite consent, if the death of the unborn child was the intended result of the procedure;

 (3) a lawful medical procedure performed by a physician or other licensed health care provider with the requisite consent as part of an assisted reproduction as defined by Section 160.102, Family Code; or

 (4) the dispensation of a drug in accordance with law or administration of a drug prescribed in accordance with law.

-NOTE: This information is NOT LEGAL ADVICE.
-It is provided for EDUCATIONAL USE ONLY.
-If you need legal advice regarding a criminal matter in the State of Texas, please contact MARK THIESSEN at 713-864-9000 or fill out a brief case evaluation form.
+NOTE: This information is not legal advice.
+It is provided for educational use only.
+If you need legal advice regarding a BWI offense in the State of Texas, please contact Mark Thiessen at 713-864-9000, or request a free case evaluation.